seanmd8/Maneuver/README.md

 Gameplay Changelog:

+12/3/24
+- Added 2 new boons
+- Renamed Hoarder boon to Larger Chests
+- Boulder elementals renamed to Animated Boulders
+- Animated Boulders can no longer wake each other up
+- The information button now gives extra information about certain cards gained from boons
+- Added new enemy: Unstable Wisp

 12/1/24
 - Added the ability to play without downloading anything.
 Following the link above will take you to the latest version.
 You can still download it if you want to play offline